 d.
 Aim for a medical writing certification

-Earning this certification isn’t a mandate, but I suggest you become Medical Writer Certified (MWC®) professional.
+Earning this certification isn’t a mandate, but I suggest you become a Medical Writer Certified (MWC®) professional.
 The Medical Writing Certification Commission gives this credential in collaboration with the American Medical Writers Association.
 It will help you in your career as a nurse freelance writer.
-Some of the eligibility criteria include:

-- Have a bachelor’s or advanced degree in any subject
+- A bachelor’s or advanced degree in any subject

 - Two years of work experience (paid) in the medical communication field